ModouLaminJagne/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script 0
  prints 'Hello World'
 script 1
  prints "(Ôo)'
 script 2
-displays the content of /etc/passwd script 3 displays the content of /etc/passwd and /etc/hosts
+ displays the content of /etc/passwd script 3 displays the content of /etc/passwd and /etc/hosts script 4
+ Display the last 10 lines of /etc/passwd